kobihanoch/pilatesapp-backend/README.md

-# PilatesApp Server-Side
+# 🧘‍♀️ PilatesApp Server-Side

-This is the server-side application for the PilatesApp, a platform for managing users, authentication, and Pilates group sessions.
-It is built using Node.js, Express, and MongoDB.
+Welcome to the **PilatesApp Server-Side**, the backend application for managing users, authentication, and Pilates group sessions.
+This project is part of a larger system being developed for a **real client**, a Pilates instructor, to help manage their business efficiently.
+The **frontend** for this project is also under active development to provide a seamless user experience.

+---

-## Features
+## 🌟 Features

 - **User Management**: Create, update, delete, and retrieve user profiles.
 - **Authentication**: Secure login, logout, and token-based authentication with JWT.